TOMATOES

 GROWING: While tomatoes are growing in the greenhouse, I use an organic fertilizer formulated specifically for tomatoes, and apply it faithfully according to the package instructions.
 I’ve gotten a few different brands and don’t really have a favorite, but I prefer using a liquid fertilizer due to its ease of use.
 As mentioned above I spray with calcium spray every 2-3 weeks, between the other fertilizer applications, a bit more often if I suspect BER.

-I prune off the first, lowest stems before they begin to flower, to keep them ventilated and up off the soil.
+I prune off the first, lowest stems before they begin to flower, to give the tomatoes plenty of airflow and up off the soil.
 For the determinate tomatoes, I find that winter-planted tomatoes typically don’t grow as tall, and really need this pruning.
 After the first crop of tomatoes have been harvested, the plant will often take a bit of a break, then I will see many new shoots coming off the plant to give me another crop.
 It will begin to grow every-which-way and look kind of goofy, but I will get lots more tomatoes as the plant continues to produce.
 Eventually, I decide I just don’t want the plant anymore, usually because I want the spot for something else.
 At that point, I’ll start pruning off all new growth and keep it pruned while it ripens the remaining tomatoes.
 Then I’ll remove the plant.

 Generally I use the tomatoes to eat fresh, however I’ll often have enough to do a small bit of canning.
 One of my favorite things is a sweet chile sauce that I like on hamburgers, so I do a small batch of that almost every summer.
 Other than that, I use extra tomatoes for various pasta recipes, often in the Instant Pot.